MicrosoftDocs/Virtualization-Documentation/virtualization/hyperv_on_windows/user_guide/nesting.md

 # Nested Virtualization

 > **Note:** This early preview feature is only available to Windows Insiders, running Build 10565 or later, and comes with no performance or stability guarantees.
 You can check your Windows build using the following command:
-  > **Note:**  You can check your Windows build using the following command:

   ```PowerShell
   [System.Environment]::OSVersion.Version
   ```